 Finally we will drop the LOAN_ID column using the steps above.

 Click on Data flow.
-You should see the five transform steps at the tail of your data prep flow.
+You should see the five transform steps of your data prep flow.

 Next we will check for Target Leakage.